skip to main content

 Frontier has more DSL than fiber.
 In rural areas, it may be your only landline option if Spectrum’s cable internet doesn’t reach you.

 For now, Frontier’s fiber is limited in availability, but you can find it in metropolitan areas like Tampa and Dallas.
-The Fiber 1 Gig plan matches Spectrum’s Internet Gig service in download speed, but it’s $30 cheaper during Spectrum’s promotional period and $45 cheaper after a year.
-Even Frontier’s Fiber 500 plan is more affordable than Spectrum’s Ultra plan.
+The Fiber 1 Gig plan matches Spectrum’s Internet Gig service in download speed and price during Spectrum’s promotional period.
+Frontier’s Fiber 500 plan is also more affordable than Spectrum’s Premier plan.

-Of the two providers, Frontier has the fastest plan with its Fiber 5 Gig service, giving you speeds of up to 5,000Mbps both ways.
+Of the two providers, Frontier has the fastest plan with its Fiber 7 Gig service, giving you speeds of up to 7,000Mbps both ways.
 Spectrum’s maximum speed is 1,000Mbps both ways if you have access to its fiber internet.

 HSI badge deals